Sony SRS-XB501G Portable Wireless Speaker review

 At 6 lbs (2.72kg), there’s no getting around the fact that the Sony SRS-XB501G is a big, heavy speaker.
 You'll feel it the moment you take it out of the box.
 But thankfully Sony saw the issue ahead of time and added a handy carrying handle to make lugging it around a bit easier.

-The design is like a large rounded rock and you can see the two tweeters and one woofer through the grille.
-Its shape looks dated, like a speaker from a boombox and a stark difference from the trend of cloth and wood covered speakers that are en vogue today - plus the LED lighting doesn't help change that.
+The frame looks like a large rounded rock and you can see the two tweeters and one woofer through the grille.
+We think its exterior poses a striking similarity to a speaker from a boombox and is a stark difference from the trend of cloth and wood covered speakers that are en vogue today.

 It’s nice to see that all major features can be controlled via the physical buttons without the need for a finicky app... however, the speaker does require you to download two apps if you want to use its smart functionality: both the Google Home app to set up the voice assistant in addition to Sony’s Music Center app.